Days Gone hands-on — This open world is always trying to kill you

 It reminds me of the wide open level in the middle of the linear story of Uncharted: The Lost Legacy, from last year.
 That game showed an open area could serve the purpose of giving gamers freedom to explore as well as a variety of missions to choose.
 Garvin said this level was not so different, though I didn’t get enough time to see just how big the wilderness was.

 At first, I watched some other players.
 One of them was riding his bike near a creek and a bridge.
-He stopped the bike to attack a freaker and a wolf, parking his bike perilously close to the water’s edge.
+He stopped the bike to attack a freaker and a wolf, parking his motorcycle perilously close to the water’s edge.
 He shot the freaker and then attacked the wolf.
 It proved hard to bring down, and just as he was about to shoot it, another wolf in the pack showed up and attacked him from the side.

 The player realized he was going to get beat up, and he fled back across the bridge to the bike.
 Then he hopped on and drove it straight into the creek.
 The bike looked quite awkward as it was stuck in the water.
 But he managed to drive it upstream and then find a way to drive out of the water.
 Garvin said he was pleased to see the systems worked and the bike didn’t get completely stuck in the water.